kernelDAO/MegaETH/README.md

 ![megaeth_soft](https://github.com/user-attachments/assets/728a8443-c278-43ec-a7d4-0b51874bb4e7)

 > [!WARNING]
 > This is my first software using web3.py.
 I am not an experienced web3 developer.
-If you found a shit code or a bug, please open a pull request
+If you found a shitty code or a bug, please open a pull request

 # MegaETH by kernelDAO